 LAEME: A Linguistic Atlas of Early Middle English

 LAEME was compiled by Margaret Laing (University of Edinburgh), with an introduction by the author and Roger Lass (University of Cape Town) and web-scripts by Keith Williamson, Vasilis Karaiskos (University of Edinburgh) and Sherrylyn Branchaw (University of California, LA).
+The latest front-end was developed by Vasilis Karaiskos.

 LAEME is based on the principles of mediaeval dialectology developed for A Linguistic Atlas of Late Mediaeval English (AUP/Mercat Press, 1986; LALME).
 However, LAEME goes beyond LALME in that it is founded on the methodology of corpus linguistics.
 Complete texts (or large samples of very long texts) have been diplomatically transcribed from original manuscripts or facsimiles.
 Each word and each derivational and inflectional morpheme in the text is lexico-grammatically tagged.
 The LAEME Corpus of Tagged Texts (CTT) consists of ca 650,000 words tagged at a high level of detail, enabling investigations at all linguistic levels.
+The full list of texts, can be found here.

 The compilation of LAEME was funded by a number of grants and institutions.
 The project received a 5-year grant from The Leverhulme Trust (1993-1998), a one-year British Academy grant (1999) and two AHRB/AHRC grants: numbers AN5021/APN11064 (for period 2000-2003) and AN10105/APN16240 (for period 2003-2006).
 Work on the Atlas also had important help from The University of Edinburgh, The University of Cape Town, Dr. Carol Dolinskas and Professor Ryuta Murakami.